 Treatment For Polydactyly In Babies

 The treatment involves the surgical removal of the extra digit.
 The removal may be necessary if the extra finger or toe causes complications or interferes with the hand or foot functions.
-If the extra digit has no potential to cause problems, it may be left intact.
+If the extra digit is non-functional and has no potential to cause problems, it may be left intact.
 Some parents may prefer removal for cosmetic reasons.

 The surgery may vary depending on the tissues of the extra digit and how it is connected to other fingers or toes, muscles, bones, and other parts of the hand or foot.
 The following methods are often used for extra digit removal (4).